One Man’s Perseverance through an Unforeseen Cancer Diagnosis

 “Meeting my fantastic oncologist, Dr. Chi at the Cancer Center in Weymouth, and discovering I could get the same level of treatment locally that I’d expect to receive in Boston, gave me gave me such peace of mind.”

-In addition to world-class treatments, Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital offers a plethora of resources including regular supportive workshops, nutrition support, integrative therapies, social work, and cancer support groups.
+In addition to world-class treatments, Dana-Farber/Brigham Cancer Center at South Shore Health offers a plethora of resources including regular supportive workshops, nutrition support, integrative therapies, social work, and cancer support groups.
 Prior to the start of his first treatment, Kevin attended the Chemo Orientation Class—the first of its kind in the region—where he learned about what to expect before, during and after chemotherapy treatments, a class designed to help to ease any anxiety that often comes with the unknowns of cancer treatment.

-“Being able to support Kevin and be there for him every step of the way has been a privilege,” said Dorcas Chi, MD, medical oncologist at Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital.
+“Being able to support Kevin and be there for him every step of the way has been a privilege,” said Dorcas Chi, MD, medical oncologist at Dana-Farber/Brigham Cancer Center at South Shore Health.
 “Making his journey as easy and comfortable as possible so he could still enjoy life was my goal through his nine weeks of systemic chemotherapy.”